amie-wilt/tiy-kids-html-css/README.md

     - A selector points to the HTML element that receives the styling.
     - The declaration block opens and closes with curly brackets and contain declarations.
     - A declaration is made up of a property and a value.
+  - CSS Selectors
+    - Element Selector
+      - Selects elements based on the elements name
+      - The element selector of an HTML paragraph (`<p>`) is **p**
+    - ID Selector
+      - Selects elements based on the ID attribute of an element
+      - IDs are unique to one element and elements may only have one ID
+      - They are written with a hash symbol (#)
+      - HTML: <p id="paragraph1">
+      - CSS: #paragraph1
+    - Class Selector
+      - Selects elements based on their class attribute
+      - Classes can be used on multiple elements
+      - They are written with a period (.)
+      - HTML: <p class="paragraph">
+      - CSS: .paragraph

 ## Tools You Can Use